GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 .. _PS_MEDIA:

 **PS_MEDIA**
-    Sets the physical size of the current plotting paper.
-This is required for PostScript plots (i.e., always in classic mode but only when specifying **ps** as the format in modern mode).
-When not given, the default is a4 (or letter).
-In modern mode, the media is automatically determined by cropping (except for the aforementioned PostScript plots) but this is over-ruled if **PS_MEDIA** is specified.
+    *Classic mode:* Sets the physical size of the current plotting paper [a4 or letter].
+    *Modern mode:* If user selects PostScript output then the above applies as well.
+    For other graphics formats (PDF and rasters), the media size is determined automatically by cropping to fit the plot exactly (but see :ref:`PS_CONVERT <PS_CONVERT>`).
+However, if a specific media size is desired then the **PS_MEDIA** may be specified as well.
     The following formats (and their widths and heights in points) are recognized:

     Media width height